wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 #### Configure Access Key and Secret Key for MinIO and Cargohold Service

-**Purpose**: Configure secure, least-privilege access for the Cargohold service to use MinIO object storage.
+**Purpose**: Configure a secure, least-privilege access method for the Cargohold service to utilize the MinIO object storage.

 **Security Model**:
 - **MinIO root credentials**: Used only for administrative purposes
-- **Cargohold IAM user**: Least privileged user with policy access only to the `assets` bucket
+- **Cargohold IAM user**: A least privileged user with a policy that only gives access to the `assets` bucket
 - **Service account**: Separate access/secret key pair for Cargohold service operations

 ## Setup Process